AVS UX for Product Buttons

 There must be a clear difference between the buttons.
 If possible, Amazon strongly recommends avoiding overloading buttons, which means assigning multiple functions to a single button.
 Overloading buttons is discussed in more detail below.

 The Action button stops or attenuates playback when Alexa is responding to a customer utterance or playing media, such as music.
-A single press should attenuate or pause the activity and put the device into active Listening mode.
-If Alexa doesn’t hear any utterance from the customer, the product should return to the Idle state with the playback continuing at its previous volume.
+A single press will attenuate or pause the activity and put the device into active Listening mode.
+If Alexa doesn’t hear any utterance from the customer, the product will return to the Idle state with the playback continuing at its previous volume.

-When an Alert is playing, a single press should stop the alert.
-This function fulfills the requirement to provide a way to stop an Alert when there is no internet connectivity.
+When an Alert is playing, a single press will stop the alert.
+This function fulfills the requirement to provide a way to physically dismiss an Alert when there is no internet connectivity.

 For more information about how the Action button interrupts Alexa media playback and responses, and dismisses Alerts, see the Interrupts guidance page.

-Amazon also highly recommends using the Action button only to wake or interrupt Alexa.
-If you must overload the Action button, please see the overloading recommendations below.
+Amazon also highly recommends using the Action button for only the Action functions.
+If your product must overload the Action button, please see the overloading recommendations below.

 Buttons for privacy